AJB233/paradigms_project_02/docs/devlog.md

 - Added `maze_max_path_length/2` to estimate a reasonable maximum path length as `Rows * Cols`.

 **Result:** `find_exit/2` now safely supports both verification and generation, even for random mazes generated with `gen_map/4`, without overflowing the stack.

+### Generating Actions and Random Maze Testing

+**Date:** December 9, 2025
+**Goal:** Use Prolog's backtracking to generate valid action sequences and test with random mazes.

+**Process:**
+- Confirmed that `find_exit/2` works in two modes:
+  - Verification: given a specific `Actions` list, check if it reaches an exit.
+  - Generation: with `Actions` unbound, Prolog enumerates action lists via backtracking.
+- Created helper predicates:
+  - `find_exit_with_length/3` to constrain paths to a specific length.
+  - `find_exit_upto/3` to search all paths up to a given maximum length.
+- Tested:
+  - `simple_map/1` and `basic_map/1` with generated `Actions`.
+  - `gen_map/4` from `test.pl` with length-bounded search for random mazes.
+- Added `test/sample-run.txt` documenting typical queries and expected behavior.

+**Reflection:**
+The solver now behaves like a proper search procedure: it can both verify and synthesize paths.
+Bounded search is important to prevent nontermination on large or unsolvable mazes, especially when using randomly generated maps.

+**Next Steps:**
+- Final polish: comments, README updates, and preparing the project for submission (zipping repo, pushing to GitHub).